cybozu-go/setup-hw/docs/monitor-hw.md

 As `monitor-hw` uses the standard API of Redfish instead of dedicated tools like `omreport`, it can support multiple types of servers from multiple vendors.

+`monitor-hw` requires `ROLE` argument to specify the role of the machine such as boot server, compute server or storage server.
+This argument is used to decide what behavior monitor-hw will do.

 ### Vendor specific actions